Assistant Professor of Law

 Pretrial Detention

-Zina Makar is an Assistant Professor at the University of Baltimore School of Law.
-Before joining Baltimore, Makar taught at Georgetown University Law Center in the Civil Rights Clinic.
-Makar predominantly supervised cases involving issues of racial justice, including civil rights violations against incarcerated individuals and wrongful death resulting from police brutality.
+Before joining the School of Law, Makar taught at Georgetown University Law Center in the Civil Rights Clinic.
+She predominantly supervised cases involving issues of racial justice, including civil rights violations against incarcerated individuals and wrongful death resulting from police brutality.

-Prior to teaching, Makar was an Open Society Institute Fellow from 2014 – 2016.
-During her fellowship Makar created the Pipeline to Habeas program, which the Baltimore City Office of the Public Defender now uses as a model to challenge the wrongful pretrial detention of indigent persons.
+Prior to teaching, Makar was an Open Society Institute Fellow from 2014 to 2016.
+During her fellowship, Makar created the Pipeline to Habeas program, which the Baltimore City Office of the Public Defender now uses as a model to challenge the wrongful pretrial detention of indigent persons.
 Makar's project focused on revitalizing the use of the writ of habeas corpus in the pretrial context to secure release for her clients.
-Makar's program was used by the Office the Public Defender to obtain the pretrial release of 101 protestors arrested after the death of Freddie Gray.
+Her program was used by the Office the Public Defender to obtain the pretrial release of 101 protestors arrested after the death in police custody of Freddie Gray.

 Articles and Essays